 How you shower may even be important — Kendall Jenner's dermatologist Christie Kidd said that washing your body while your conditioner gets to work on your hair, and then washing away the conditioner, will undo all that body cleansing and leave an oily residue on your back.
 Instead, the derm advises rinsing conditioner away first before giving your body a thorough wash.
 Who knew?

-While exercise is beneficial for your skin on the whole, the resulting increase in sebum and bacteria, plus skin tight sports bras and the like (more on that later), are a warm and welcoming breeding ground for acne.
+While exercise is beneficial for your skin on the whole, the resulting increase in sebum and bacteria, plus skin-tight sports bras and leggings (more on which later), are a warm and welcoming breeding ground for breakouts.
 Add in sunscreen and summer weather and spots can spread like wildfire.
-To avoid this, wash skin as above and never sit around in damp kit (we've definitely been guilty of this after working out at home recently).
+To avoid this, wash skin as above and never sit around in damp, sweaty kit (we're all guilty of this).

 Even if you’re workouts are water-based, they can still up the potential pimple potential, as chlorine can trigger inflammation and dryness, meaning that skin goes into sebum overdrive.
 Wash and gently exfoliate post pool session, then treat acne-affected areas accordingly...

 Giving your bum a facial may seem unrealistic, but applying skincare principles to your body can be the key to clearing up body acne attacks.

 Be aware that treatment can depend on the area of your body suffering, for instance, skin is very thin and likely to be more sensitised in the décolletage area, while the skin barrier on your back is thicker, so can be more responsive to potent treatments such as retinol.